We all know the questions:

 - A musical theatre production

-- A historical drama TV series focusing on his life (1922 – present)
+- A historical panoramic TV drama series focusing on his life and times (1922 – present)

 If you have a story to share and wish to participate in this project, get in touch with me: firstname.lastname@example.org.